 The lounge chair uses salvaged wood, which has been reinvented by designer Logan Komorowski to give a contoured effect, as light refracts between the wood slats.
 The seat is low and comfortable, and has an indented area to sit in.

 Reclaimed wood is the perfect way to achieve a sustainable look, especially if this is your first time buying Eco-friendly furniture.
 The subtle indentations in the wood make the chair a low-key piece for any home, while the angular design follows current design trends.

-A similar piece, which would work naturally with the lounge chair, is this sideboard made from similar wood, but set off with a high-gloss stainless steel frame (go to Fashion for Home’s online shop to buy this item).
+A similar piece, which would work naturally with the lounge chair, is this sideboard made from similar wood, but set off with a high-gloss stainless steel frame.
 As with the lounge chair, the indentations on the wood are all natural, and ensure that each item is totally unique.
 The white gloss frame is a sophisticated contrast to the recycled wood, and is the ideal way to combine sustainable and designer furniture.